deleeuw/smacofManual/README.md

-# smacofManuals
+# smacofManual

-Manuals for smacof MDS software
+Manual for smacof MDS software

+The manual for "Smacof at 50" consists of chapters about each of the programs in the project.

 * smacofAC - Metric with bounds and/or additive constant
 * smacofBS - Non-linear with B-splines